 Google has officially introduced Android Oreo 8.0, the hottest update after Nougat – lighter, smarter, better and powerful than ever.
-With this new update, Google targets security concerns and improving them plus adding various new features in the list.
+With this new update, Google targets security concerns and improving them plus adding various new features to the list.
 The update is in the carrier testing phase for Google Pixel and Nexus phones.

-Google has also provided with device-specific list of Android Oreo flash files for developers to use.
+Google has also provided with a device-specific list of Android Oreo flash files for developers to use.
 Also, you can receive the update by signing the Android Beta Program.
 Here are some of the best Android Oreo Features we found really cool.

 THE TOP FEATURES OF ANDROID OREO 8.0

 - Notification Dots: This isn’t entirely new as some phones show a number of unread notifications.
 What’s new is you can long press the app to take a sneak peek of the notification right there.
 No need to open the app for checking what’s new.
 With Android Oreo, this feature should be on all phones for a great and unchanging experience.

 - Reorganized Settings: With Android Oreo update, the previously design of the settings menu is changed for optimization and frequent usage.
 Settings are summarized other than the ones Google thinks are frequently used which can be seen in expanded view.
 A Condensed Network & Internet includes Wi-Fi, mobile data settings, network settings, data usage settings, and hotspot settings.
 It may frustrate some users at first, but is a very good makeover and it really looks organized.
 Plus it’s easier to use.

 - Picture-In-Picture Mode: You can now try operating your mail while on a video call at the same time.
 Android Oreo lets you open two apps at once.
 It’s like YouTube Red Feature where you can minimize the app you’re working on in a small window and work on the other at the same time.
 Multi-Tasking on the Go!